EdwardHoang16/2021-spring-cs160-team-hulk/README.md

 # Organic Farm

 This project has three parts, the frontend, the backend and the database.
 Backend server should be brought up first before running the frontend server.
+Branching should be done off of the master branch.

 This README assumes you are using a Debian-based GNU/Linux operating system.